carlverge/jsonnet-lsp/README.md

 * Function Signature Help
 * AST Recovery
     * The LSP is able recover common syntax issues while typing (like a missing semicolon) for a smoother experience

+## Missing Features
+These are features I consider pretty important that are still missing:
+* Live evaluation of jsonnet files (and split screen output viewing)
+* More type deduction logic and analysis
+* More IDE options (options for linting, jpath, etc)
+* First class multi-dimension jsonnet support

 ## Development